Setono/SyliusImageOptimizerPlugin/README.md

 Then, enable the plugin by adding it to the list of registered plugins/bundles in the `config/bundles.php` file of your project:

+Make sure you add it before `SyliusGridBundle`, otherwise you'll get `You have requested a non-existent parameter "setono_sylius_image_optimizer.model.savings.class".` exception.

 ```php
 <?php
 # config/bundles.php